 The AEC also shares information with all state and territory electoral commissions for the purposes of managing and maintaining the electoral rolls.

 You can request further information about how a decision was made by contacting your local AEC office.
-Contact details for your local Divisional office are included in your letter or can be found here.

 If you are unhappy with this decision you are able to request an internal review, in accordance with subsection 120(1) of the Electoral Act.
 There is no fee payable for requesting an internal review.